Military ranks of the Thai armed forces

 The shoulder insignia and ranks of the Royal Thai Armed Forces.

 The military ranks of Thailand are the military insignia used by the Royal Thai Armed Forces.
 The officer ranks are influenced by the ranks of the United Kingdom and United States, while the non-commissioned ranks are influenced by those of the United Kingdom and France.

+The Royal Thai Army rank is a basis for the Royal Thai Police rank.
+The Royal Thai Navy rank is a basis for the Royal Thai Air Force Rank.

 Rank structure

 Head of the Armed Forces

 Chom Tap (จอมทัพ) is Head of Forces.
 There can only be one Chom Thap at a time, and per the Constitution of Thailand, the title is held by the incumbent King of Thailand.

 "Chom Tap" is a title, not a rank, so while the title's holder (the King) may dress in the uniform of any service branches, the rank insignia worn is no different from other servicemen.

 General Classifications and Details

 Military Ranks can be classified deeper than officer-enlisted, in which there are four tiers of commissioned officers and two for noncommissioned officers.
 This tiering is consistent across all three service branches, only with different naming scheme.

 In semi-formal manners, Commissioned officers (Nai Tahan Sanyabat, นายทหารสัญญาบัตร) are also called Nai Tahan (นายทหาร).
 Noncommissioned officers (Nai Tahan Pratuan, นายทหารประทวน) are also called Nai Sib (นายสิบ).

 Ranks below Chom Pon use Thai alternate numbers.
 The ranks' name are a combination of the tier name, minus the word Nai (นาย), which means "Master", if any when present, and the numerals.

 All Commissioned Officer ranks are granted by royal decree.
 Commossioned Officers below the General Officer ranks may be issued Waa Ti Yos (ว่าที่ยศ, "Acting Rank"), by the Minister of Defence.
 Acting rank holders are entitled to the same rights as the rank holders, including the rank insignia and decorations, only pending grant of rank by royal decree.

 Commanding Officers with a rank no less than Lieutenant General, or the Minister of Defence, may issue noncommissioned officer ranks.

 Dismissal from ranks can only be done by those with the authority to issue them, that is, a royal decree for commissioned officer ranks, and commanding officers (Lieutenant General or higher) for noncommissioned officer ranks.